scala-steward/shipreq/Code/react_usage.md

    only end up with huge, obscure lambdas and you'll keep finding with each new usage that it doesn't work and you need to modify it all.

-I've found that a very useful strategy
+### Structure

+* State
+  * A stateful component (preferably the top-most) must add it to its state

+* Props
+  * Data passed from stateful component to components that use the feature
+  * Is solely, or contains an instance of the state
+  * May contain addition data to be sourced from other external state
+  * May contain derivative calculations

-Feature
+* Feature and/or Props
-- Stateless - *asks* for state to be provided by the caller when required
+  * Stateless - *asks* for Props to be provided by the caller when required
-- Logic
+  * Logic / DSL
-- Sometimes has (pure) access to feature state.
+  * Sometimes has (pure) access to feature state.
-  - eg. R/W access with `StateAccessPure[S]`
+    * eg. R/W access with `StateAccessPure[S]`
-  - eg. R access with `CallbackTo[S]`
+    * eg. R access with `CallbackTo[S]`
-  - eg. W access with `S => Callback`
+    * eg. W access with `S => Callback`
-- Usage style #1
-  - Created by components directly as needed
-  - Not reusable
-- Usage style #2
-  - Created once, passed down to children components
-  - Reusable by reference
-  - All logic must be pure (e.g. `.setState` is fine as long as you return a `Callback`; calling `.runNow()` on a `Callback` on the other hand is impure and a big no-no with reusability)

-State
-- An immutable value
-- Reusable by contents

-Dimensions
+Why not have Feature instead of just putting all the logic into Props?
+* there might not be a 1:1 correspondence between Feature and Props
+* Props might have Reusability where as Feature might not (really?)

+### Reusability

+To have reusability throughout the feature, only the Props need have Reusability (although in practice that nearly always implies that State have Reusability too).
+That's all there is too it.

+When there are large blobs of typically non reusable stuff, TODO static, Reusable{#,.}ap